-In preparation these consolidated financial statements in conformity with the Regulations and the IFRSs endorsed by the FSC requires, management has made judgments, estimates, and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income, and expenses.
+In preparation these consolidated financial statements, management has made judgments, estimates, and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income, and expenses.
 Actual results may differ from these estimates.

 The management continues to monitor the accounting estimates and assumptions.
 The management recognizes any changes in accounting estimates during the period and the impact of those changes in accounting estimates in the following period.